Linen vs Cotton: Which Bed Sheets Are For You?

 Cotton bedding is bedding made from the umm… well, the cotton plant.
 But not all cotton bedding is equal.
 Let us explain…

-As staple length increases, cotton becomes softer and more durable – and who doesn’t want to get tangled up in buttery-soft bedding for a third of their lives?
+As staple length increases, cotton becomes softer and more durable – and who doesn’t want to get tangled up in buttery-soft bedding?
 Invest a few more of your hard-earned pennies on some high calibre cotton and you’ll have bedding that dreams are made of.

 Linen bedding is made from the hardy flax plant and it’s one of world’s oldest and toughest fabrics - even Cleopatra sported a linen kalasiri back in the day!